The REPL Is Dead. Long Live the Factory.

 Gas Town isn't magic.
 The failure modes I've hit:

-• Merge conflicts: Two polecats modify the same file from different branches.
-The fix: better work decomposition—one file, one owner.
+- Merge conflicts: Two polecats touch the same file.
+Fix: one file, one owner.

 Why Not Just Wait?